 - Where does the session happen?
 Feedback told us people preferred sessions in Daltons 5 workshop across from the main house on the ground floor.

 - What else can I do with the kids in South Shields?
-Enjoy a meal in the Green Room, take a look at the exhibition in the gallery, watch a film our Redline Cinema, visit The Word, pop into South Shields Museum, enjoy our beautiful Marine Parks, the beach, funfair… definitely the place to be with the family in the school holidays.
+Enjoy a meal in the Green Room, take a look at the exhibition in the gallery, watch a film our Studio Cinema, visit The Word, pop into South Shields Museum, enjoy our beautiful Marine Parks, the beach, funfair… definitely the place to be with the family in the school holidays.

 We post images from sessions on social media follow Learning & Participation at The Customs House on Facebook or @customshouseLP on Twitter.